New list rates the most bipartisan members of Congress — and the least

 The least bipartisan senators following Britt were Missouri Republican Eric Schmitt, Washington state Democrat Patty Murray, Wisconsin Republican Ron Johnson and Arkansas Republican Tom Cotton.

-The post New list rates the most bipartisan members of Congress — and the least appeared first on Rhode Island Current.
+The post New list rates the most bipartisan members of Congress — and the least appeared first on SC Daily Gazette.